 The form and content of each candidate statement is regulated by California Elections Code and by Elections Office policy.
 The "Candidate Statement Composition" section is provided to candidates as a resource for constructing a candidate statement.
+The "Candidate Statement Examples" section is provided to candidates to demonstrate the proper form and content of candidate statements.
+Examples are provided of both acceptable and unacceptable candidate statements.
+Candidates should use the "Candidate Statement Checklist" section of this guide to assist with identifying common formatting and content errors.

 Prior to publication, candidate statements are available for public examination for ten days.
 The ten day public examination period begins immediately following the filing deadline.
-During the public examination period, the Elections Office or any voter of the jurisdiction may seek a writ of mandate or an injunction requiring that any or all material in the candidate statement be amended or deleted.
+During the public examination period, the Elections Office or any voter within the district may seek a writ of mandate or an injunction requiring that any or all material in the candidate statement be amended or deleted.
 Cal.
 Elec.
 Code §13313(b).

 In addition to seeking a writ of mandate or an injunction, the Elections Office may strike any language not in compliance with California Elections Code or Elections Office policy.
-For more information regarding California Elections Code or Elections Office policy, refer to the "Candidate Statement Composition - Content" section.
+For more information regarding California Elections Code or Elections Office policy, refer to the "Candidate Statement Composition - Content" section, or call the Elections Office at (909) 387-8300.